trip5/EspHome-VFD-Clock/README.md

 ### Time Sync

 Time can be synced to the Internet at configurable intervals between 1 - 24 hours, provided the wifi network is connected.
-In the HA version, this is selectable.
-In the non-HA versions, this option is not selectable in the UI.
-It must be fixed in the YAML.

 ## Non-HA Version